BNasmith/PTForsyth/PTFWorkofChrist.md

 curse and judgment, which did not belong to
 Himself as sinless.
-And what He owned was not so much the depth of our misery as the depth of our guilt ; and He did it sympathetically, by the moral sympathy possible only to the holy.
+And what He owned was not so much the depth of our misery as the depth of our guilt; and He did it sympathetically, by the moral sympathy possible only to the holy.
 Nor did He simply take the full measure of our guilt.
 His owning it means very much